Agent Has No Secret

 - Real-time event stream (with colors):

-… - A green Final Answer panel
+user.input,agent.thought,agent.action,huey.data.*,agent.observation… - A green Final Answer panel

 - A tree-shaped Cascade Viewer grouped by tick: under

-you can see the parent-child hierarchy ofhuey.data.*
+agent.actionyou can see the parent-child hierarchy ofhuey.data.*andagent.observation

 Final Thoughts